What to wear on a first date

 The more first dates I went on, the more I found I developed a dating uniform – a series of outfits in which I felt comfortable and confident.
 My dating uniform was a series of dresses, so when one guy asked me to wear trousers on our first date (because we were going on a motorcycle) I realised just how much it put me out of my comfort zone!

-Stand out amongst the crowd
+Stand out among the crowd

-Why not wear a bright splash of colour, or a bold pattern?
+Why not wear a bright splash of colour or a bold pattern?
 A bright colour will make you appear confident, even if you don’t feel it inside.
 And choosing a distinctive piece of clothing not only gives your date an easy way to recognise you when you meet, but it may also make you more memorable.

-I’ve always loved bold patterns, and my dating uniform soon became a series of polka-dot dresses.
+I’ve always loved bold patterns, and my dating outfits soon became a series of polka-dot dresses.
 They became my dating armour – even when I was nervous, putting on the bright, bold dresses would give me an extra confidence boost.

 If you do want to buy something new for a first date, opt for a new accessory.
 You’re less likely to fidget with it, than you would with a new piece of clothing, but splashing out will help make the occasion feel special.
 Treating yourself to something you’ve wanted to get for a while – such as a bag or a piece of jewellery – may give you a flush of confidence, and might even prove a conversation starter.